ncsu-decifr/tbas-tutorial/tutorial7.md

-# Tutorial 7: Submit a MEP file for inclusion in T-BAS portal
+# Tutorial 7: Submit a Metadata Enhanced PhyloXML (MEP) file for inclusion in T-BAS portal

 This tutorial demonstrates how to add a custom tree to the T-BAS portal.
 This particular example is a continuation of Tutorial 6 but the steps apply to any completed tree run.